Have you ever got into a battle with your child about fussy eating?

 Is too much milk an issue?

-Children do not need to drink multiple glasses of cow’s milk every day.
+Children do not need to drink multiple glasses of cow’s milk every day, but we can carry on giving them milk out of habit.

 High doses of calcium may interfere with iron absorption and fill up little tummies so they are less receptive to food.

-Aim for one drink at night if needed as part of a bedtime routine.
+Aim for one drink at night if needed as part of a bedtime routine, but your child doesn’t need to drink milk throughout the day past 12 months.

 Basic nutrition for fussy eaters